-The Edge is the newest addition to the Manhattan observation decks.
+Edge NYC is one of the newest additions to the Manhattan observation decks.
 Hovering 100 floors above the city streets, this sky deck offers jaw-dropping views over Manhattan.
 Adding to the thrill is the glass floor, where you can peer down to the city streets far below.

-In this guide, we share with you everything you need to know about how to visit the Edge, from the best photo spots, to how to get your tickets, and tips to have the best experience.
+In this guide, we share with you everything you need to know about how to visit the Edge and City Climb, from the best photo spots, to how to get your tickets, and tips to have the best experience.

 What is the Edge NYC?